 Lien Waiver FAQs

-Lien waivers can be confusing, but they don't need to be.
+These docs can be confusing, but they don't need to be.
 Find answers to some frequently asked questions below.

-Map of Waiver Requirements
+Map of waiver requirements

-The lien waiver rules, forms, and specifics are different in every state.
+The waiver rules, forms, and specifics are different in every state.
 This map gives you an overview of some lien waiver requirements across the country.

 Lien waivers are documents exchanged at the time of payment in the construction industry.
 Typically, the party making payment requires the party receiving payment to sign a lien waiver.
 These documents are important to construction lenders, general contractors, subcontractors, suppliers, and others.

-• Conditional Waiver on Final Payment
+- Conditional Waiver on Final Payment

-• Conditional Waiver on Progress Payment
+- Conditional Waiver on Progress Payment

-• Unconditional Waiver on Final Payment
+- Unconditional Waiver on Final Payment

-• Unconditional Waiver on Progress Payment
+- Unconditional Waiver on Progress Payment